IOYO - 40

 Located near the Ganges River, the city holy city of Varanasi has a total of 88 ghats.
 All of these ghats are basically known for their pious nature and have a holy significance.
 It is said that taking a dip in the waters of these ghats ensures salvation to people.
-Furthermore, the ghats are known for the various religious rituals and practises.
+Furthermore, the banks are known for the various religious rituals and practices.
 Dashashwamedh Ghat, Manikarnika Ghat and the Scindia Ghat are the most well-known places in the city.

 Highlights: Varanasi - Boat ride on the River Ganges visiting the Manikarnika and Harishchandra ghats.